Tom-Ainsworth/CI-PP4-toms-drum-lessons/README.md

 - Internal booking system rather than Calendly link
 - Payment system so users can fully book a lesson
 - Review replies so users can see that I've responded to them
+- Contact form that sends email directly to my mainlbox
+- Transcriptions page for either admin alone, or with users to upload sheet music for others to use.
+Could also be a feature of the membership model.

 ## Testing